 where $\P(T_i = t \mid \bm{Z}_i = \bm{z}, \bU_i = \bu) > 0$ for all $t \in \cT$, $\bm{z} \in \mathcal{Z}$, and $\bu \in \cU$. \end{assumption}

 Importantly, we assume the existence of low-dimensional features $\bU_i$, which are deterministic functions of the unstructured objects and sufficient to satisfy the strong ignorability assumption.
-We do not condition directly on the high-dimensional unstructured objects $\bX_i$, as such data (e.g., texts or images) can often perfectly predict treatment assignment, thereby violating the positivity condition and inducing significant bias in estimates \citep{d2021overlap}.
-Prior work either overlooks this issue (e.g., \citealt{veitch_adapting_2020, klaassen_doublemldeep_2024}) or addresses it by using text-based matching (e.g., \citealt{roberts_adjusting_2020,mozer_matching_2020}).
+We do not condition directly on the high-dimensional unstructured objects $\bX_i$ because doing so can often lead to perfect prediction of treatment assignment, thereby violating the positivity condition and yielding severely biased estimates \citep{d2021overlap}.
+Prior work either overlooks this issue \citep[e.g.,][]{veitch_adapting_2020, klaassen_doublemldeep_2024} or addresses it by using text-based matching \citep[e.g.,][]{roberts_adjusting_2020,mozer_matching_2020}.
 Matching is not well suited for high-dimensional controls and the reliance on parametric propensity score models such as topic models leads to bias.
 In contrast, our method assumes only the existence of low-dimensional confounding features $\bU_i$.

 Finally, we assume that unstructured objects are generated by a deep generative model.
-When the existing image and text are of interest, we can regenerate them by appropriately prompting a deep generative model.
-Following \cite{imai2024causal}, we adopt a broad definition of deep generative model to encompass LLMs and other foundation models. \begin{definition}[Deep Generative Model] A deep generative model is the following probabilistic model that takes prompt $\bP_i$ as an input and generates the unstructured object $\bX_i$ as an output:
+When the existing images and texts are of interest, we can reproduce them by appropriately prompting a deep generative model.
+Following \citet{imai2024causal}, we adopt a broad definition of deep generative model to encompass LLMs and other foundation models. \begin{definition}[Deep Generative Model] A deep generative model is the following possibly degenerate probabilistic model that takes prompt $\bP_i$ as an input and generates the unstructured object $\bX_i$ as an output: